LYBLRey/ReduxStore/README.md

 - What was your motivation?
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 - What problem does it solve?
   I learned that Redux allows us to create a container which holds global states and that is called a "store" which allows us to have specialized features (which are recommended if you know your code will have multiple users in and out / need to load a lot of things, etc) BUT we will need to use a plain action to "dispatch" if we need to make an update to the store.
-Super cool stuff!
+Also learning that Redux itself is a STANDALONE library and can be used anywhere; meaning that it could be used with any UI layer, super cool stuff!
+Love the evolution of technology because it's primarily meant to help things be "easier" / "clearer" / make more sense!

 ## Table of Contents (Optional)